 The Company considers all highly-liquid investments with original maturities of 90 days or less at the date of purchase to be cash equivalents.
 Cash and cash equivalents consist principally of bank deposits and money market funds.
-Other assets in the condensed consolidated balance sheets as of September 30, 2020 and December 31, 2019 include cash of \$75 thousand.
+Other assets in the consolidated balance sheets as of December 31, 2020 and 2019 include restricted cash of \$75 thousand.